Tim Stead: Scotland Creates

 In 1990 Stead exhibited at the McLellan Galleries' 'Scotland Creates' exhibition which celebrated 5.000 years of art and design in Scotland.
 The organisers, Barbara and Murray Grigor, invited Stead to re-create one of the houses in the Neolithic Orkney village of Skara Brae, in the main service-lift shaft in the gallery.
 Stead's Skara Brae was more of an interpretation of the original than a replica.
 It consisted of thousands of stone-shaped blocks of split wood – mainly elm.

 To accompany the Skara Brae exhibit, Stead made a variety of artefacts derived from actual Neolithic archaeological finds.
 While the purpose of many of these artefacts remains obscure, one important aspect was undoubtedly their tactile quality.
 The touching and handling of his work was always something Stead was keen to encourage.

 The Botanic Ash and Explorations in Wood

 In 1992 the Royal Botanic Garden Edinburgh gave Stead a 50-meter high, nearly two centuries old ash tree to 'explore'.
 He took this as an opportunity to reveal and display the inner life of this great tree.
 The resulting work The Botanic Ash was exhibited the following year in The Caledonian Hall alongside Explorations in Wood- an exhibition of sculpture and furniture in Inverleith House both at the Royal Botanic Garden Edinburgh.

+The Steading

+Stead filled his own home, The Steading, near Lauder, with hand-made furniture and fittings which he crafted from locally sourced native hardwood.
+These include a timber fireplace, a four-poster bed, a cradle, toilet seats and light switches.
+According to Nichola Fletcher, who chairs the Tim Stead Trust, the house's interior rivals that of Charles Rennie Mackintosh's Willow Tearooms.
+The trust was formed in 2015 to raise money to buy the house from Stead's widow.
+The purchase was completed in 2021 and the house is now open to the public for guided tours.

+Since 2020 the house, along with an adjacent sawmill and workshop, has been protected by Historic Environment Scotland as a Category A listed building.